nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🦌 DHS/Sessions/Session 03.md

 We manage to get most of [[Tushar Waiba]] out form his frame, with only a few wires dangling out.
 The scanner picks out cybernetic implants, but also some black spots. [[Kiddo]] reads with even more before shorting the scanner.

+Downtime, and we interrogate [[Masud Ba]].
+There is no mountain base, [[Draum Hunting Supply|DHS]] bombed it.
+He does know their last location in the mountains.

+[[Tu'er Shen]] is an experimental version of ACME.
+Both worms.
+He was in an exp Jackalope frame piloted by [[Bream]]'s father.
+It went bad, he was able to make the jump.
+> Thank you for helping us...

+[[Topaz]] manages to devise their blueprints for the portable worm.

+[[Tushar Waiba]] died in the night, [[Sky Devil]] takes the opportunity to autopsy.
+[[Tu'er Shen]] mentioned that they punched them in the chest at some point, could be the cause?
+> "You were following Flin's orders?"